Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 “THE MUSE” song, led by MacKenzie Kozak (center) with slide show above illustrating how our cats and dogs inspire us every day.

-Last night was OPENING NIGHT of STRAYS, the MUSICAL.
+I originally wrote this post the day after OPENING NIGHT of STRAYS, the MUSICAL.
 The amazing cast of 30 performers prompted laughter, cheers, and perhaps a few tears in the generous crowd gathered for the event.
 What a feeling!
 To have the words and music come to life–and take on a furry life of their own–is every creative’s dream-come-true.

 Here are a few more photos from the show, taken by the amazing Mike Marlow.
 He also videotaped the entire show last night, so DVDs and photos from the show will be available to the cast.
 We may be able to make it available to theater groups interested in producing the STRAYS show.